SeidenGroup/pfgrep/README.md

 * `-s`: Doesn't print error messages.
 The return code of pfgrep is unchanged.
 * `-t`: Trims whitespace at the end of lines; by default, pfgrep doesn't, so there are spaces at the end to match record padding.
 * `-w`: Match only whole words.
+* `-V`: Prints the version of pfgrep and the libraries it uses, as well as copyright information.
 * `-v`: Inverts matches; lines that don't match will match and be printed et vice versa.
 * `-x`: Match only a whole line.